 Can You Boost Your Step Count?

-During the pandemic, some municipalities had rules in place that kept people from going out for a walk.
-In most places, walks are now permitted so long as they don’t involve interacting at close range with other people.
+During the pandemic, some municipalities had rules in place that kept people from going out for a walk in urban areas.
+Now that restrictions have been lifted, walks are back on the table.
 A nice long walk can also be a great way to clear your mind, reduce your anxiety and get a better night’s sleep as well.